johnmcfarlane/papers/c++/error-handling.md

 The End User provider is charged with enforcement of the End User Contract, e.g. by emitting diagnostics and returning non-zero status codes.

-Several approaches that can be taken are details below.
+Several approaches that can be taken are detailed below.

-Note: choices these are tempered by the distinction between libraries and programs.
+Note: these choices are tempered by the distinction between libraries and programs.
 The author of a program can choose a strategy as they see fit.
-But the author of a library must anticipate what choices their user might make.
+But the author of a library must anticipate what choices their library user might make.
-This is a problem for C++ error-handling at large.
+This is a general problem for C++.

 ### Return Values

-The Example Program (above) is simple enough that Boolean return values suffice as a method for sending news of failure back to the calling process.
+Some programs are simple enough that Boolean return values suffice as a method for sending news of failure back to the calling process.

-However, things get complicated quickly and several alternatives should be considered.
-Unfortunately, this choice cannot be changed easily once code is written.
+However, things get complicated quickly and unfortunately, this choice cannot be changed easily once code is written.

 ### Vocabulary Return Types

-One disadvantage of reporting the success of the function as the return value is that C++ functions only return one object.
+One disadvantage of reporting the success of the function as the return value is that C++ functions can only return one object.
-APIs are more readable if they return the expected results of a successful invocation.
+APIs are more readable if they return the results of a successful invocation.
 So returning errors gets in the way of readability.

-To one degree or another, types such as `expected`, `outcome` and `optional` are capable of packing together both the desired result and the successfulness.
+To some degree or another, types such as `expected`, `outcome` and `optional` are capable of packing together both the desired result and the successfulness.
-They offer determinism and fast failure in the non-happy path.
+They offer determinism and fast failure in the disappointing case.

 ### Exceptions

 Exceptions are well-suited to error handling.
 They keep the 'happy path' free of error propagation logic which should make them more efficient in the case that nothing goes wrong.
-Indeed, [they are often the most efficient solution](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1947r0.pdf) when where there is high confidence that throwing is rare.
+Indeed, [they are often the most efficient solution](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1947r0.pdf) where there is high confidence that throwing is rare.

 Exceptions are also a flexible solution which allow error handling code to be localised within the call graph: imagine a program which needs to report defects differently in separate sections of the code.
 In one section, errors are logged to a file.
 In another section, errors are reported to a bug-tracking server.
 And in both sections, the program is not allowed to access any IO.
-Such constraints can be overcome trivially using just two `catch` blocks.
+Such constraints can be overcome trivially with just a couple of `catch` blocks.

 However, such versatility is rarely necessary in real applications.
 And exceptions bring other costs.